pytorch/examples/gat/README.md

 ## Key Features

-- **GAT Model**: Implementation of the Graph Attention Network model with multi-head attention based on on the paper "Graph Attention Network" by Velickovic et al.
+- **GAT Model**: Implementation of the Graph Attention Network model with multi-head attention based on the paper "Graph Attention Network" by Velickovic et al.
 - **Graph Attention Layers**: Implementation of graph convolutional layers that aggregate information from neighboring nodes using a self-attention mechanisms to learn node importance weights.
 - **Training and Evaluation**: Code for training GAT models on graph-structured data and evaluating their performance on node classification tasks on the *Cora* benchmark dataset.